 The total error, given in Fig. 1c, mostly resembles the pattern in Fig. 1a, divided by $\sqrt{2}$ to account for uncertainty in one altimeter only.
-There is a clear increase in errors as one moves poleward, with a typical range from $\sim 2$ cm in the tropics to $\sim 4$ cm at high latitudes, and comparable to the average error of 4.1 cm quoted by C2001.
+There is a clear increase in errors as one moves poleward, with a typical range from ~ 2 cm in the Tropics to ~ 4 cm at high latitudes and comparable to the average error of 4.1 cm quoted by C2001.
 The latter represents the total error and is expected to be larger than the time-dependent component alone.
-However, estimates of the rms difference of TP and Jason are not that different from those in Fig. 1a, i.e., TP/Jason comparisons suggest that the total error is dominated by its time variable component.
+However, estimates of the rms difference of TP and Jason are not that different from those in Fig. 1a, that is, TP-Jason comparisons suggest that the total error is dominated by its time-variable component.

-The spatial pattern in Fig. 1c is consistent with the expected dependence of noise levels on significant wave height $(S_w)$ , which tends to be largest at middle and high latitudes [C2001].
-An independent method of estimating the errors consists of modeling radar and SSB noise using known relationships with $S_w$ .
-Based on Fig. 2 of Vincent et al. [2003], radar noise $r_n$ is linearly related to $S_w$ as with $S_w$ given in meters and $a \sim 1.21$ cm, $b \sim 0.18$ cm/m.
-Values are appropriate for 1Hz measurements.
-The standard deviation of the time-dependent noise is then $b\sigma{S_w}$ , where $\sigma{S_w}$ denotes the standard deviation of $S_w$ in meters.
-Errors in the SSB correction are similarly related to $S_w$ .
-C2001 suggest an uncertainty in SSB correction of approximately 1% of $S_w$ .
-These relations are expected to apply to both TP and Jason [Vincent et al., 2003].
+The spatial pattern in Fig. 1c is consistent with the expected dependence of noise levels on significant wave height (S_w) , which tends to be largest at middle and high latitudes (C2001).
+An independent method of estimating the errors consists of modeling radar and SSB noise using known relationships with S_w .
+Based on Fig. 2 of Vincent et al. (2003), radar noise r_n is linearly related to S_w as with S_w given in meters and $a \sim 1.21$ cm and $b \sim 0.18$ cm m-1.
+Values are appropriate for 1-Hz measurements.
+The standard deviation of the time-dependent noise is then $b\sigma{Sw}$, where σ{Sw} denotes the standard deviation of S_w in meters.
+Errors in the SSB correction are similarly related to S_w .
+C2001 suggest an uncertainty in SSB correction of approximately 1% of S_w .
+These relations are expected to apply to both TP and Jason (Vincent et al. 2003).

-$$r_n = a + bS_w$$
+$$r_n = a + bS_w,$$

-Assuming radar and SSB noise are uncorrelated, their combined effect amounts to ~ $1.02\sigma{S_w}$ .
-Values of $\sigma{S_w}$ have been calculated by C2001 from the first seven years of TP data (cf. their Fig. 36).
+Assuming radar and SSB noise are uncorrelated,

+their combined effect amounts to $\sim 1.02\sigma{Sw}$.
+Values of σ{Sw} have been calculated by C2001 from the first 7 yr of TP data (cf. their Fig. 36).
 To this estimate, one can add uncertainties in the dry tropospheric correction from Fig. 1b.
-There are no readily available spatial-dependence estimates for the remaining terms (wet tropospheric and ionospheric corrections, orbit error), and we use the values 1.1 cm, 0.5 cm, and 2.5 cm, respectively, from Table 11 of C2001, assuming they mostly represent time variable errors.
-(In principle, the ionospheric correction is also related to $S_w$ [Fu et al., 1994], but it is the smallest term in the error budget and a constant is sufficient for the current purposes.)
+There are no readily available spatial-dependence estimates for the remaining terms (wet tropospheric and ionospheric corrections, orbit error), and we use the values 1.1, 0.5, and 2.5 cm, respectively, from Table 11 of C2001, assuming they mostly represent time-variable errors.
+[In principle, the ionospheric correction is also related to S_w (Fu et al. 1994), but it is the smallest term in the error budget and a constant is sufficient for the current purposes.]

 Combining all these effects leads to the rss error shown in Fig. 1d, which exhibits large-scale spatial patterns very similar to those in Fig. 1c.
-These patterns are largely explained by the dependence of radar and SSB noise on $S_w$ [C2001].
+These patterns are largely explained by the dependence of radar and SSB noise on S_w (C2001).
 The amplitudes in Figs. 1c,d are also quite consistent, although there is a tendency for larger errors in Fig. 1d at most latitudes.
 Note that contributions from the wet tropospheric and ionospheric correction errors, as well as orbit errors, may have been overestimated in Fig. 1d, given that numbers in C2001 represent total errors.
 Any spatial variability in these terms, not accounted for here, may also contribute to the differences with Fig. 1c.
-There is also an indication that because of recent improvements in precision orbit determination, current orbit errors are somewhat smaller than those quoted in C2001 [Ménard et al., 2003].
+There is also an indication that because of recent improvements in precision orbit determination, current orbit errors are somewhat smaller than those quoted in C2001 (Ménard et al. 2003).
 In any case, the resulting error estimates from the two different methods are in reasonable agreement.